-The SAE number tells you the oil's viscosity or weight.
+The oil's viscosity or weight is provided on the container's label.
 Select the oil for your vehicle according to this chart.

 5W-20 oil is formulated for yearround protection of your Honda, to improve cold weather starting, and to help your engine use less fuel.